-There’s no doubt about it – travelling is hungry business.
+Travelling is hungry business, there’s no doubt about it.
 Luckily, cafes and car trips go hand in hand like, well, coffee and cake.
+Read on to discover our favourite spots along the Western Downs Cafe Trail.

 When it comes to quaint eateries, the Western Downs turns up the country charm with some of the best CWA-style cooking this side of the Great Dividing Range.